atlas-jswank/atlas-jswank.github.io/src/content/blog/react-state-effects.md

 }
 ```

-We will use the fetch API to call the API.
+We will use the fetch function to call the API.
 From there we need to store the data returned from the API in a state variable:

 ```tsx
 function Dogs() {